padrinobook/padrinobook/01-introduction.md

 ## Conclusion

-We have covered a lot of stuff in this chapter: installing the Padrino gem, finding the right tools for the job, and used to version control with git.
+We have covered a lot of stuff in this chapter: installing the Padrino gem, finding the right tools for the job, and used version control with Git.
 Now it is time to jump into a real project!